Know Your Sources!

 When doing research you will come across a lot of information from different types of sources.
 How do you decide which source to use?
 From tweets to newspaper articles, this tool provides a brief description of each and breaks down 6 factors to consider when selecting a source.

 Research is a process: it takes time to find the good stuff

-- Choose a topic that interests you.
-Start with your textbook and course materials or advice from your professor.
+- Choose a topic that really interests you.
+Start with your textbook and course materials.
+Your professor can be a big help in pointing you in a good direction.
 Then browse reference sources, newspapers, or even Google for other ideas.

 - Explore what kind of information is available.
 See what others have published in books or periodical articles that you could develop into a topic.